cyzanfar/cyzanfar.github.io/_posts/2015-3-23-Action-Mailer.md

 --email is sent to the shelters email
 --Shelters can directly reply to the user

 TAADAAA!
-Don't forget to check out <a href="http://guides.rubyonrails.org/action_mailer_basics.html">Action Mailer Basics</a> documentation if you are confused by what I am writting (It's pretty clear in my head but it might not reflect well on paper...)
+Don't forget to check out <a href="http://guides.rubyonrails.org/action_mailer_basics.html">Action Mailer Basics</a> documentation if you are confused by what I am writing (It's pretty clear in my head but it might not reflect well on paper...)

 Love you all and <3 Ruby